Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: Where is the model looking?

 One of the primary hurdles that limit the reliability of \dl methods is their tendency to over-fit the data in undesirable ways.
 Here, we explore an approach that significantly mitigates this issue and helps our model focus only on the relevant features in the input data.
 Also, the signal-specific information is minimal compared to the actual amount of data fed to the model.
 Therefore, a reduced representation of the input data that captures the complete signal information is particularly beneficial for any analysis.
 Specifically, for the case of modelled signals, this reduced parameter space can, in principle, be written in terms of only the non-degenerate set of intrinsic and extrinsic parameters of the signals.
 Therefore, a model that reads the complete signal information from the data should ideally be able to represent the signal in a reduced parameter space that can be transformed back to the full signal without any loss\footnote{Here, the assumption is that the input data representation is obtained using a transformation of the strain data that is lossless for the signal.}.
 However, the presence of additive noise inevitably introduces statistical errors in estimating source parameters in any space.
 Though the resulting errors in the inferred parameters can be theoretically characterised using the statistical noise model.

 For the signal model, an extensive matched-filter-based search uses \mle analytically over the extrinsic parameters and numerically over the intrinsic parameters. \mle essentially achieves the reduced representation of the input strain in the parameter space of \cbc signals.
-However, such searches are computationally expensive, and some parameters, such as eccentricity, component spins, etc., must be omitted.
-Otherwise, the computation cost could increase by orders of magnitude, which is presently impossible to accommodate.
+However, such searches are computationally expensive, which limits the coverage of some parameters, such as eccentricity, component spins, etc. Full coverage of such parameters could increase the computation cost by orders of magnitude~\cite{PhysRevD.94.024012,Nitz_2020}, which is presently impossible to accommodate.
 Also, the noise model considered for constructing the log-likelihood function for the search assumes stationary Gaussian noise for calculating the signal-to-noise ratio~\cite{creighton_anderson}.
 In general, search models built with this assumption (matched-filter-based searches or \dl approaches trained against Gaussian noise alone) prove inadequate when the noise has non-Gaussianities in the form of glitches.
 Including glitches in the construction of the search log-likelihood function can play a crucial role in separating signal and noise more effectively.
 However, this is not achievable in practice due to the lack of an analytical description of the glitches.
 Rather, various signal consistency tests are often employed as additional measures to mitigate the adverse effect of glitches on search sensitivity~\cite{Allen_chi,Nitz2018}. \dl models being excellent approximators of non-linear features can learn the broad set of morphologies followed by these glitches.
 In the presence of Gaussian noise alone, the performance of a \dl model can be compared against that of matched filtering.
 However, their added ability to learn artefacts originating from glitches allows them to surpass matched-filter-based searches in principle.
 However, these arguments are based on theoretical assumptions of the capabilities of \dl models and achieving such performance in practice is often very challenging.